 The By-laws Committee develops, amends and monitors compliance with AHNA By-laws.

 The Council of Elders

 The Council is composed of all past Presidents of AHNA.
-It is chaired by the immediate Past President and serves in an advisory capacity to the Leadership Council.
+It is chaired by the immediate Past President and serves in an advisory capacity to the Board of Directors.

 The Charlotte McGuire Scholarship Committee

 This committee suggests policy for the scholarship program, constructs the application process, awards scholarships to recipients, and updates procedures as needed.